Do I Have A Third-Party Claim After my Work Accident in Massachusetts?

 In addition to workers compensation benefits, you may be entitled to the following compensation from the third-party’s insurance company:

 - Impairment of Earning Capacity

 - ALL Scarring and Disfigurement (Not limited to Face, Neck and Hands)

 Probably the most common third-party claim that I encounter in my Massachusetts workers compensation law practice involves work-related car accidents, construction accidents and defective equipment or machinery.

 - Car Accident: If you are injured in a car accident while working, you may be eligible to receive workers compensation benefits to pay for your lost wages and medical expenses.
 In addition, you may be eligible to bring a third-party claim against negligent third-party’s insurance company with the help of a Boston car accident lawyer.
 (In some cases, you also may be eligible to bring a claim for Uninsured or Underinsured Motorist Benefits through your own automobile insurance policy or through a household member’s policy as defined in the standard Massachusetts Automobile Insurance Policy.)

-- Construction Accident: If you are injured at work on a construction site, you may be eligible to bring a third-party claim against the general contractor responsible for safety througout the entire construction site and/or another subcontractor, person or company who negligently caused your work injury.
+- Construction Accident: If you are injured at work on a construction site, you may be eligible to bring a third-party claim against the general contractor responsible for safety throughout the entire construction site and/or another subcontractor, person or company who negligently caused your work injury.
 If you were injured on a construction site, our Boston construction accident lawyers can help.

 - Defective Equipment or Machinery: If you are injured at work as a result of defective equipment or machinery such as, for example, defective scaffolding or defective machinery, you may be elgible to bring a products liability claim against the manufacturer.